 Our bodies produce natural killer cells (NK cells), which help to keep our immune system functioning properly.
 One study found that men who ate blueberries every day produced more NK cells than those who didn’t.
 Another study revealed that overweight adults who ate strawberries had lower levels of some of the inflammatory markers that are linked to heart disease.

-An easy way to eat berries every day is to sprinkle them onto your breakfast cereal, porridge, or yoghurt, or make a smoothie.
+An easy way to eat more berries is to sprinkle them over your breakfast cereal, porridge, or yoghurt, or make a berry smoothie.
 Or you can just eat them by themselves as a delicious and healthy snack.

 2. Avocados